simgrid/simgrid/docs/source/app_s4u.rst

    wait_for and wait_until are currently not implemented for Exec and Io activities.

-Every kind of activities can be asynchronous:
+Every kind of activity can be asynchronous:

   - :ref:`s4u::CommPtr <API_s4u_Comm>` are created with
     :cpp:func:`s4u::Mailbox::put_async() <simgrid::s4u::Mailbox::put_async>` and